Course Outline

 Format:

 During your WIL internship you are required to complete 200 hours of work experience.
-To be eligible to pass, you are required to complete the internship satisfactorily according to the Code of Ethics set out by ACA and PACFA.
-See Canvas for your Counselling WIL Code of Conduct.
+To be eligible to pass, you are required to complete the internship satisfactorily according to the Code of Ethics set out by ACA and PACFA and WIL Code of Conduct.
+These codes must be upheld throughout the duration of internship.

 Criteria: